BrandExpand to view more details.

 We set up each fitness tracker on Android, iOS and Windows where available and score how easy they are to set up and wear, and how well they track information via the band and via the related app.

-A panel of six people (3 men and 3 women) try on each fitness tracker.
+We use a panel of six people (3 men and 3 women) and ge them to try on each fitness tracker.
 They rate how easy it is to put on and take off the band, how easy it is to adjust to get the best fit, and how comfortable the band is to use and wear daily.
 The scores are then averaged.

-The pedometer will measure your steps, though accuracy will vary depending on what you put in as your height, weight and, in some cases, pace length, and the technology used in the development of the device.
+We measure how accurately each fitness tracker measures steps.
+Accuracy depends on what you put in as your height, weight and, in some cases, pace length, and the technology used by the fitness tracker.